-The Terminator franchise has suffered a “dark fate” in recent years, embittering bad stories and well-known characters completely disfigured by overly complicated directions, and trailers that totally delivered the mystery of the plot.
+The franchise Terminator has suffered a “Dark destiny” in recent years, embittered with bad stories and well-known characters totally disfigured by the guilt of directions beyond complicated ones, in addition to trailers that totally delivered the mystery of the plot.

-Luckily, James Cameron is back with the original cast, or rather Linda Hamilton, as Arnold Schwarzenegger was in all the feature films that bore the franchise’s name, leaving out only the TV series The Sarah Connor Chronicles (2008-2009).
+Fortunately James Cameron is back bringing the original cast, or rather, Linda Hamilton, as Arnold Schwarzenegger was in all the features that took the name of the franchise, staying out of the TV series only The Sarah Connor Chronicles (2008-2009).

-Speaking of sequences, as well-stated in an interview by James Cameron, you can forget about Rise of the Machines (2003), Salvation (2009) and Genisys (2015), because the real third feature is this Terminator: Dark Fate.
+Speaking of sequences, as stated in an interview by James Cameron, you can forget Rise of the Machines (2003), Salvation (2009) and Genisys (2015), because the real third feature is this one, Terminator: Dark Fate, or Terminator: Dark Fate.

-The story of this new adventure punctuates well this “forget everything that happened after T-2” atmosphere – and the series that is not taken into account in any situation.
-With a clever script, it gives the impression that the viewer saw only the 1984 and 1991 feature films.
+The story of this new adventure punctuates this atmosphere of “forget everything that happened after T-2“-And the series that is not taken into account in any situation.
+Counting on a clever script, it leaves the impression that the viewer saw only the 1984 and 1991 features.

-This - now – third movie is very good, with its adventure scenes, phrases that have made and are still part of world pop culture, and have Linda Hamilton as Sarah Connor.
-Linda shows that she has not lost her characteristic brutal style of character, showing more firmness in her actions and showing no feelings in most situations.
-She practically became a Terminator.
+This - now -, third film is very good, with its adventure scenes, phrases that were and still are part of world pop culture, in addition to having Linda Hamilton as Sarah Connor.
+Linda shows that she has not lost her characteristic brutal style of the character, showing more firmness in her actions and not showing feelings in most situations.
+She practically became an exterminator.
 And with reasons.

-Mackenzie Davis and Natalia Reyes round out the cast.
-They go beyond minor characters, and are not there to earn points with feminist movements or praise a social struggle.
-They are excellent actresses in leading roles who bring new dramas to The Terminator’s universe, showing that the loss generated by war, intolerance, and the like does not choose gender, social class, or nation.
+Mackenzie Davis and Natalia Reyes complement the cast.
+They go beyond secondary characters, and are not there to earn points with feminist movements or to praise a social struggle.
+They are excellent actresses in prominent roles that bring new dramas to the universe of The Terminator, showing that the loss generated by war, intolerance and other similar situations, does not choose gender, social class or nation.

-The journey of the trio of characters is completed by Arnold, who remains the good old Exterminator, now better and with a lot more phrases full of references.
-Again, the script rightly explains its old age.
-Gabriel Luna is a contrast to the plot, the adventure villain, a bolder and more complicated version to settle.
+The journey of the trio of characters is completed by Arnold, who remains the good old Terminator, now better and with many more phrases full of references.
+Again, the script gets it right when explaining your old age.
+Gabriel Luna it is a contrast of the plot, the villain of the adventure, a more daring and complicated version to be liquidated.

-Unfortunately not everything is a good part and the movie slips into the excessive moments of struggle, with spinning cameras that make the viewer dizzy and not knowing who is who.
-Worse than the famous boring nervous cameras with their tremors, these are the ones that instead of focusing on the choreography of the fight, can not even pass on what happens in the scene, cutting them dry, leaving questions in the head of who watches as “what happened?”.
+Unfortunately, not everything is a good part and the film slides in excessive moments of struggle, with swirling cameras that make the spectator dizzy and without knowing who is who.
+Worse than the famous and boring nervous cameras with their tremors, these are the ones that instead of focusing on the choreography of the fight, can't even pass what happens on the scene, cutting them dry, leaving questions in the head of those watch as “what happened?”.

-Another aspect is to insist on references that today have become clichés and were invented by the franchise itself, such as the helicopter chase scenes.
+Another aspect is to insist on references that today have become clichés and were invented by the franchise itself, such as helicopter and truck chase scenes.
 They are interesting, but they bring nothing new.